Fall, Spring, Academic Year, Calendar Year

 Your study abroad advisor will share more information about housing options during the Newcastle pre-departure orientation.

 Students will receive instructions on making travel arrangements during a program-specific orientation session.
-There will be a suggested group flight itinerary, however, students will arrange their own flights to Sydney.
+Students will arrange their own flights to Sydney.
 Upon arrival, ground transportation is available to take students to the program site.

-Study Abroad has yet to calculate the fall 2013 session costs.
-The program fee for spring 2013 was $8,476 for UI students who are residents of the state of Iowa and $10,024 for non-residents.
+Study Abroad has yet to calculate the spring 2014 session costs.
+The program fee for fall 2013 was $8,476 for UI students who are residents of the state of Iowa and $10,072 for non-residents.
 This program fee includes tuition, administrative fees, the Overseas Student Health Cover mandated for all international students studying abroad in Australia.
 It does not include room, board, round trip airfare, passport and visa fees, the Iowa Regents CISI health insurance fee, or any personal expenses.

-Study Abroad has not yet created a cost sheet for the fall 2013 session, but you can review the spring 2013 session's cost sheet here:Spring 2013 Regents Semester in Australia: Newcastle cost sheet
+Study Abroad has not yet created a cost sheet for the spring 2014 session, but you can review the fall 2013 session's cost sheet here:Fall 2013 Regents Semester in Australia: Newcastle cost sheet

 Financial aid received to attend the University of Iowa may be applied toward the program cost.
 In addition, eligible program participants are encouraged to apply for merit, need-based and Diversity Ambassador scholarships awarded by Study Abroad.
 More information is available at: http://international.uiowa.edu/study-abroad/funding/